PierfrancescoSoffritti/RemoteVR_UnityServer/README.md

 ## Problems
 - A lot
 - ...
 - It's super heavy to perform high quality rendering.
 The resolution of the rendering is the same resolution of the client's screen.
-The process of converting each rendered frame to jpg and then send it to the client it's heavy (take a look at the profiler) and causes a sensible drop in the frame rate.
+The process of converting each rendered frame to jpg and then send it to the client is heavy (take a look at the profiler) and causes a sensible drop in the frame rate.